 - You may not have enough money to spend on essentials or things to keep you well like housing, food, heating or medication.

 - Money problems can affect relationshipsand your social life, which can have a knock-on effect on your mental health.

 As you read the list above you may see things that you have experienced yourself, you may even be dealing with them right now.
 Whatever your situation you can be assured of one thing, there is always a way to deal with these problems which will result in you feeling better about yourself and also give you financial freedom away from your debts.
 There is a great deal of help and support waiting for you and we hope to send you in the right direction starting today.

-click this link now Things we can do to help ourselves their explanation
+Things we can do to help ourselves

 Understanding your behaviour

 Your mental health can affect how you manage money in lots of different ways.
 Recognising those patterns can help you find solutions that work for you, here are some little tips which can help you understand your own personal situation.

 - Think about whenyou spend money and why.